 Then she’ll look up at me with concern on her face and say: “But I’m saving up for [fill in the blank with most-desired object]!”

-Sometimes she’ll put the item back on the shelf but other times she’ll hold onto it as a look of sadness washes over her face, clearly contemplating if she really wants it or not.
+Sometimes she’ll put the item back on the shelf but other times she’ll hold onto it – clearly contemplating if she really wants it or not.

 At this point, a wave of glee takes over me and all I can think is: “YES!
 It’s working!”